Finding Mr. Wright: Critical reception

 Out in Jersey gave it a positive review saying "the characters are real, in depth and totally believable and inevitably remind us of people we know in our own lives.
 This is a charming movie and a lot of fun".
-This Week in Texas was also pleased with the film, stating the wilderness setting was "beauiful" and had an "attractive cast and constant awkwardness", which made the film an "enjoyable retreat for its viewers".
+This Week in Texas was also pleased with the film, stating the wilderness setting was "beautiful" and had an "attractive cast and constant awkwardness", which made the film an "enjoyable retreat for its viewers".
 David Hall of Gay Celluloid was generally satisfied stating, "not all of the thick and fast jokes hit the mark, but there's equally no denying the overwhelming fun of the piece".
 He said the actors performances were "somewhat uneven at times", but overall, "Criss undeniably knows her market and her feel good approach shows in this cinematic medley of one-liner styled laughs and emotional observations on life and love".

 Edge Media said that although the title of the film was lame, this "gay indie is a cut above the standard fare, with decent writing, good direction, and even some talented acting".
 They also pointed out that director Criss did a good job with limited resources, saying "with her at the helm it's become all it can be".
 Reviews by Amos was impressed with Criss' directing, saying she "handles the whole thing with great skill and directed the entire film beautifully".
 He also praised the talented acting, the cinematography, and a "story that captures the viewer from the first frame".
 The Dutch LGBT Cinemagazine said some of the scenes were bland, but actors Montgomery and Moretti were "convincing and serious in their roles".
 They noted that technical details, like the sound and picture quality were "somewhat disappointing", but they recommended the film because "the passion with which this film was made does come across".